liferay/liferay-docs/develop/tutorials/articles/390-data-upgrades/03-meaningful-schema-versioning.markdown

 # Meaningful Schema Versioning [](id=meaningful-schema-versioning)

-Data schema version numbers can be as arbitrary as you like; but they are most helpful when they provide meaning.
-Liferay's data schema versioning convention facilitates understanding a schema's compatibility with older versions of the schema's software.
-It tells you whether schema changes maintain or break compatibility with existing software.
-For example, if a new data schema removes a field your software expects, it breaks compatibility with it.
-But if a new schema's changes are non-breaking (e.g., adds a new field), it is compatible and can be used with your software.
+Data schema versions can be as arbitrary as you like; but they are most helpful when they provide meaning.
+Liferay's data schema version convention communicates a schema's compatibility with older versions of the software.
+It tells you whether a schema's changes maintain or break compatibility with existing software.
+For example, if a new data schema removes a field your software expects, the schema breaks compatibility.
+But if a new schema's changes are non-breaking (e.g., adds a new field), the schema is compatible and can be used with existing software.
 Since @product@ 7.1, Liferay uses meaningful schema versioning convention (similar to
 [Semantic Versioning](http://semver.org))
 to define new
 [upgrade steps](/develop/tutorials/-/knowledge_base/7-1/creating-an-upgrade-process-for-your-app)
 and support rollback of schema micro versions.
-This schema versioning convention is optional but can helps you track backwards compatibility of your module's data schema.
+The convention is optional but tracks data schema backwards compatibility.

 $$$